Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

 3. When you select the product, you may be shown with 2 options:

 - Download the driver downloader (recommended).
-- Download this specific driver only and install manually.
+- Download this specific driver only and install it manually.

 ### Well-known manufacturers' websites